 - Francis Smith

 The strength of the American forces at the Battle of Long Island was around 10,000.

 The strength of the British forces at the Battle of Long Island was around 20,000.

 The American forces suffered around 2,200 casualties of men who were killed, wounded, or captured.

 The British forces suffered around 390 casualties of men who were killed, wounded, or captured.

 The Battle of Long Island was significant because it allowed the British to take an important first step in controlling New York City.
 However, Washington and the Continental Army escaped and were able to continue the fight for independence.

-Eventually, the British would capture New York City and would hold it until the end of the war.
+Eventually, the British captured New York City and held it until the end of the war.
 In fact, the British did not evacuate New York City until November 25, 1783, two years after Cornwallis surrendered at the Battle of Yorktown.

 The Battle of Long Island was the first battle fought by American forces as citizens of the new United States of America, as declared in the Declaration of Independence.